acdh-oeaw/fundament_wp/README.md

 - Go to Appearance/Widgets
 - Drag and Drop a "text" or a "Custom HTML" widget inside the "Fundament Extended Footer" section

-## HERO Text Translate
+## HERO Static Section Translate
-You can also translate the hero static text, for this you need to do the following steps:
+You can also translate the hero static title, text and button.
+For this you need to do the following steps:
 - Install and enable Polylang plugin.((https://wordpress.org/plugins/polylang/))
-- Open Theme Customization/Homepage Hero Block and here check the "Hero Title translation" checkbox.
+- Open Theme Customization/Homepage Hero Block and here check the "Hero Section Translation" checkbox.
 Publish the changes.
-- Now under the Admin/Languages/String translations you can find the 'fundament_wp_hero_dynamic_title' translation section.
+- Now under the Admin/Languages/String translations you can find the 'fundament_wp_hero_dynamic_title', 'fundament_wp_hero_dynamic_text'
+and the 'fundament_wp_hero_dynamic_button' translation sections.
- In this section you can find all the available languages from your site and you can translate them.
+ In these sections you can find all the available languages from your site and you can translate them.